atselousov/transformer_chatbot/README.md

 image with `transformer_chatbot` must be built.

 Retrieval server can be run with script `run_retrieval_servet.sh`.
-Server do not need the internet connection for its work, connection with `transformer_chatbot` goes on through port `9200`.
+Server do not need the internet connection for its work, for connection with `transformer_chatbot` port `9200` is used.

-After preparations metrics can be evaluated with corresponding `.sh` scripts or in interactive container run.
+After preparations metrics can be evaluated with corresponding `docker_*.sh` scripts or `*.py` scripts can be used in interactive container run.

+Usage of docker container for `transformer_chatbot` is not necessary, but retrieval server must olways be run for correct work of `transformer_chatbot`.

+List of used python modules is in `requirements.txt`.
+Also `pytorch=0.4.1` is used.

 ### Metrics